dustinlennon/custom-iso/README.md

 ### `img-base.sh`

-Takes an ISO file and creates an IMG.
-The IMG is "cloud-init-ready"; that is, the autoinstall process of the ISO has finished its first stage.
+Takes an ISO file and creates a Qcow2 IMG.
+The IMG is "cloud-init-ready"; that is, the autoinstall process of the ISO has finished its first stage, and the subsequent boot will apply the cloud-init portion on the guest.

 ### `img-update.sh`